mvanthoor/rustic-book/src/faq.md

 ## It looks weird.
 What software does it use?

 Yeah.
 This might come as a shock, but it's not Wordpress.
 This site is written using MD Book.
-This is a small program/compiler, that creates books/websites out of Markdown files.
-It's open source, written by, and for the Rust language community, and it's used to create the Rust language documentation.
-I am using it because it allows me to write documentation which is then output into a static book/website, so I don't have to maintain or update a website.
+This is a commandline utility written in Rust.
+It creates websites as books out of Markdown files.
+It's open source, written by and for the Rust language community, and it's used to create the Rust language documentation.
+I am using it because it allows me to write documentation which is then converted into a static website, so I don't have to maintain or update a content management system such as Wordpress.
 Rustic-chess.org is purely informative.
+It is going to contain a lot of information, so it's priority is to be easy to navigate, very readable, and easy to maintain.
 The less work needs to be done to maintain it, the more I can either develop Rustic, or write its documentation.

 ## Hasn't this been done before?